Atrium Health Wake Forest Baptist: History

 On October 1, 2008, Lexington Memorial Hospital affiliated with Wake Forest Baptist.
 Since then, the two institutions have helped each other with research and patient care.

 In July 2017, Wake Forest Baptist began a 30-year lease with Wilkes Medical Center after an agreement with North Wilkesboro.
 WFB and WMC had already been working together for nearly a decade, and decided to expand their services together.

 On October 25, 2017, Wake Forest Baptist and High Point Regional Health System announced that Wake Forest Baptist would take over High Point Regional, a part of UNC Health Care since 2013, by summer 2018.
 The change was touted as a way to encourage the growth of High Point Regional and expand its ability to care for patients.

 On April 10, 2019, Wake Forest Baptist and Atrium Health in Charlotte, North Carolina, signed a memorandum of understanding as the first step toward a partnership.
 On October 31 the companies said an agreement had been reached and, pending regulatory approval, the partnership would be completed March 31, 2020.
 At the time it was announced that a medical school in Charlotte could be built by 2021 or 2022.
 On October 9, 2020, the companies announced they would become one, with the name Atrium Health.
 More specific details about the medical school were revealed in February 2021, including plans for a seven-story tower, and on March 24, 2021, Atrium Health announced a 20-acre site at Baxter and McDowell streets.
 School of Medicine dean Dr. Julie Ann Freischlag said construction would start in 2022.
 Charlotte was the largest city in the country without a four-year medical school.
 The Charlotte campus formally opened June 2, 2025.

 Effective August 18, 2021, the branding changed to Atrium Health Wake Forest Baptist.

-After Advocate Aurora Health and Atrium Health merged on December 2, 2022, Atrium Health Wake Forest Baptist became a division of Advocate Health.